The EMT Basic is an extensive course broken down into 176 hours of knowledge. It consists of didactic, practical skills and final preparatory.

 You will be issued 2 textbook and your EMT equipment (BP cuff, stethoscope, penlight, oxygen key, pocket face mask and EMT scissors).
 Please bring some form of bag to carry these items in.

 After pictures and equipment, we will be going over the online resources that you will be using in this class so be prepared with paper and pen to take notes.
 Don’t come to class unprepared.

 This is an intensive, immersive course in EMT.
 Fast paced, a lot of work and a lot of material in a short time.
 On your first day of class, you have written and practical CPR tests that you must pass to continue in the program.
 Please study and be prepared for class each night, if you fall behind you will never catch up.

 All students will be required to have their FEMA certificates by the first day of orientation.
 This is a prerequisite for all EMT Basic Original.
 They must be brought in on a paper copy; NO electronic FEMA certificates sent to us will be accepted.

 The student will complete each online course, then take the final exam.
-If they get a passing grade, the will be emailed a link from FEMA to down load their certificate.
-This must be printed out, and brought in the night of orientation.
+If they get a passing grade, they will be emailed a link from FEMA to download their certificate.
+This must be printed out and brought in the night of orientation.